Fire alarm control panel: Drill

-Prealarm
+Pre-alarm

 This LED is often used in conjunction with a two-stage system, in which the panel requires two devices to be activated (and/or a predetermined time limit to run out after one device is activated) in order to go into full alarm.
 This is mostly used in areas where false alarms are a common problem, or in large applications (such as hospitals) where evacuating the entire building would not be efficient.
-The prealarm LED is lit when one device has tripped.
-The prealarm LED may also be used if an addressable smoke detector registers low levels of smoke in the detection chamber, but not enough to trigger a full alarm.
-Depending on the system's layout, the Notification Appliance Circuit (NAC) may or may not activate for prealarm conditions.
+The pre-alarm LED is lit when one device has tripped.
+The pre-alarm LED may also be used if an addressable smoke detector registers low levels of smoke in the detection chamber, but not enough to trigger a full alarm.
+Depending on the system's layout, the Notification Appliance Circuit (NAC) may or may not activate for pre-alarm conditions.
 In a two-stage system, the NACs are typically coded to a special first-stage coding, or in some situations where a loud alarm signal could be disruptive, chimes will activate.
 If there is a voice evacuation system, it will usually instruct building occupants to await further instructions while the alarm is being investigated.